viaacode/sip-specification/usecases/gigapixel-artwork.md

 </premis:premis>
 ```

-The folders of representation 2, 3, and 5 have a identical structure.
+The folders of representation 1, 2, 3, and 5 have a identical structure.

 ### data/representations/representation_4/metadata/preservation/premis.xml

-The `premis.xml` file of the fourth representation describes 10 PREMIS objects (of which the first two are shown in the example below):
+The `premis.xml` file of the fifth representation describes 30 PREMIS objects (of which the first two are shown in the example below):

 1. the representation;
-2. the nine TIFF files `7m03z1634f_deelopname1_tiff`, ... , `7m03z1634f_deelopname9_tiff`;
+2. the nine TIFF files `cf9j41p15z_Kolom1_deelopname1_tiff.tiff`, `cf9j41p15z_Kolom1_deelopname2_tiff.tiff`, ..., `cf9j41p15z_Kolom5_deelopname6_tiff.tiff`;

 It also describes the various relationships between these objects: